catnap89/GifTastic/README.md

 ## When Favorite Gifs button is clicked
   * The app will display the gif that the user saved as their favorite gif.

+## GIFS Displayed
+  * The gifs is **not animated** when they are being displayed.
+  * **Click** on the gif to **toggle between animated and non-animated gifs.**

+## Favorite Buttons
+  * Both Favorite Gif Topics buttuon and Favorite Gifs Button will have x button on the right side of them.
+  * Clicking x button will remove the favorite button.
+  * User can always make them favorite again.